 You write about a boy there, too, who takes pleasure in the little joys of the natural world, like ants.
 What are you saying about the nature of energy extraction and the people who live in those places?

-Davis: Throughout my many books, coal comes back again and again, because I have lived either in coal country, Rust Belt country, for large portions of my life, or in places that have used coal exclusively.
+Davis: Throughout my many books, coal comes back again and again because I have lived either in coal country, Rust Belt country, for large portions of my life, or in places that have used coal exclusively.

 We humans always leave a footprint.
 You know, mountaintop removal in West Virginia just horrifies me because a mountaintop can’t be put back.
-Deep tunnel mining, of course, led to acid mine drainage, but strip mining, it removed the topsoil and it changed topography to some degree, but it changed soil composition entirely, and what species could live there.
+Deep tunnel mining, of course, led to acid mine drainage.
+But strip mining — it removed the topsoil, and it changed topography to some degree, but it changed soil composition entirely and what species could live there.

 “I want to honor that grief of people who have given their lives over to something, maybe generations of it…and what it means to live in that place when that is gone.”

 Fracking has had its own devastations, including forest fragmentation, the gases that burn off and contribute to climate change.
-It would be hypocritical, I think, of most of us unless we live entirely off the grid, not to recognize we are part of the consumption and thus part of that extractive activity.
+It would be hypocritical, I think, of most of us, unless we live entirely off the grid, not to recognize we are part of the consumption and thus part of that extractive activity.

-But I write about it and try to honor the people who have no choices but to work in those industries.
+But I write about it and try to honor the people who have no choice but to work in those industries.
 We are often born into economies that we have no control over and end up working jobs, maybe working on a mine, for example, without any true sense that there was something else I could move into.

 Holsopple: The little boy in the poem says, you know, he’s not leaving this place.
-He wants to be where his grandfather, where that legacy, lives.
+He wants to be where his grandfather, where that legacy lives.